ahibrahim-ai/medical-form-parser/README.md

 This project streamlines the workflow for medical clinics by automating the tedious task of manually extracting patient information from image-based registration forms.
 With the power of Google Cloud and Gemini LLM, the solution provides a scalable and efficient approach to data extraction, ensuring accuracy and saving valuable time.

+The output JSON file is highly versatile and can be used for numerous purposes, including data storage, analysis, reporting, integration, and automation.
+Depending on the clinic's needs, you can further extend the solution by building custom dashboards, analytics tools, or even machine learning models.